grayresearch/CX/CHARTER.md

 8. *Security:* Privileged software may grant or deny unprivileged software access to a CX or its state.
 Once again, a single instruction suffices to select the CX and CX state context without a detour into privileged software.
-Unpriv software CX selection via opaque, priv-managed CX indices precludes certain side channel attacks.
+Certain side channel attacks are defeated by using (privileged software managed) CX indices to select a hart's current CX.

 9. *Longevity:* The TG standards explicitly document how specified interfaces version over decades, providing best possible forwards and